 Addiction changes people’s personalities in negative ways.
 Most parents see the best in their children, so it can be tough to witness the moody, self-destructive, and sometimes cruel behavior that addicted adult children engage in.

 Children can be selfish, and it is common to expect that adults will behave responsibly.
 People with addiction, however, act like children.
-Dealing with narcissistic adult children can be difficult, especially when they display traits of a narcissist drug addict.
+Dealing with narcissistic adult children can be difficult, especially when they display traits of a narcissistic drug addict.

 If you’re thinking, “My son is on drugs, how can I help him?” or “When do I give up on my drug addict son?” it’s important to understand that your child is acting this way not because they are “bad” or because you did a poor job parenting them.